Learn / Guides / User engagement guide

 Find out what really engages your users on your site

 Use Hotjar’s tools to make data-driven decisions and boost user engagement

 8 user engagement metrics for web and product insights

-User engagement tells you how much your users are finding value in your product or service and is a good indicator of success, since engaged users are more likely to sign up for a service or complete a purchase.
+User engagement tells you how much value your users are finding in your product or service—and is a good indicator of success, since engaged users are more likely to sign up for your service or complete a purchase.

-When you can identify the aspects of your site that engage your users, you can find a winning formula to use in future design and marketing decisions—-or change the parts your users don’t see value in.
+Identifying which parts of your site engage your users helps you create a winning formula to use in future design and marketing decisions—or change elements of your webpage that your users don’t find value in.

 The most important thing in tracking user engagement is understanding what the conversion goal is.
 If you have a fast fashion ecommerce business, you need to know how often your customers actively use your page (monthly usage), how often they add items to the favorites or cart, and how many pages they go through in a specific session (pageviews).
 It all depends on your engagement strategy and your company’s objective.